Mothers for Postpartum Justice

 HUGs Café

-New mamas and awofo (birthing parents) are usually isolated and experience mood disorders and postpartum depression, this is worse for black mamas.
-Additionally, not only do they feel the burden of taking care of the children (who are our future) without help from a larger village, they have to apologize for existing in public spaces with their babies.
-HUGs Cafe provides safe spaces at local black-owned cafes for postpartum moms to gather weekly to create villages, process, learn, and honor their journeys.
-HUGs honors each parent with a free drink and food at the weekly gatherings, which takes place in a warm, friendly, inclusive, and parent friendly environment.
-HUGs also brings in community leaders with various expertise to honor mamas with wisdom, knowledge, and information for their postpartum journey.
-So far, we’ve successfully launched HUGs Café at OakCali Café and Kinfolx.
-We want to see HUGs Cafes in multiple locations in various cities.
+New mamas and birthing parents are usually isolated and experience In our efforts to aid in Postpartum Justice, we gather essential products needed during the beginning of the postpartum journey.
+Participants enrolled in Beloved Birth Black Centering are the recipients.
+Gifting them with these bags, reminds the mamas of the cultural practice of resting and healing after birth. disorders and postpartum depression, this is worse for Black mamas.
+Additionally, not only do they feel the burden of taking care of the children (who are our future) without help from a larger community, they have to apologize for existing in public spaces with their babies.
+HUGs Cafe provides safe spaces at local black-owned restaurants for postpartum moms to gather weekly to create culturally rooted community, process, learn, and honor their journeys.
+HUGs honors each parent with a hot meal at the weekly gatherings, which takes place in a warm, inclusive, and parent friendly environment.
+HUGs also brings in community leaders to honor mamas with wisdom, knowledge, and information for their postpartum journey.

 How We Started